What is Mega Glalie in Pokémon GO?

 Other Weather Effects

-- Sunny boosts Fire counters (very helpful vs Mega Glalie)
+- Sunny Weather: Boosts Fire-type counters (very effective vs Mega Glalie)

-- Cloudy boosts Fighting counters (also strong vs it)
+- Cloudy Weather: Boosts Fighting-type counters (also strong vs Ice)

 |---|---|---|